sarbjeetkumar/GoProject/README.md

 JQuery
 https://jquery.com/

+- we use Jquery because we want to make a single page application and we did not want page to refresh but we want jQuery to work in the background .

 ##Setting up the front-end
 Created a public folder, which holds all the HTML, Javascript and CSS.
 Website template was taken from http://getbootstrap.com/, added to the project and adobted.